OFCLeoS/unity-features-showcase/ModularFirearmsAndBallistics/README.md

 - A ballistics system to allow said firearms to function.

 # Notes
-The system used to function without issues, but recently got an overhaul of the reload system, which requires further testing.
+The system used to function without issues, but recently got an overhaul of the reload feature, which requires further testing.

 **To do:**
 - Test staged reloads system